harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Soodhu Kavvum** - A kidnap gone wrong.
 Do not look for morality.
 * **Maayavan** - A serial killer who seems to come back after dead.
 * **Velainu Vandhutta Vellaikaaran** - A minster with location of huge stash of money has lost his memory!
+* **Malaysia to Amnesia** - A husband has to cover up his affair as well as explain the reason of how he survived a missing plane tragedy.
+* **Doctor** - An army doctor teams up with ex fiance's family to rescue kidnapped niece.

 ## Malayalam
 * **Action Hero Biju** – One of the best cop movie.
 Just show the life of cop, no need to put some masala and all to glamorize it.
 Just a normal life itself is worth a great story.
 This movie shows it.